-As detailed above, the City is preparing for the likely consequences of climate change citywide.
-Federal, state, and local standards are evolving to address and account for these changing environmental conditions and, as noted above, it is anticipated that the City's infrastructure design criteria, building codes, and other laws and regulations will be updated to incorporate measures related to a building's resilience to climate change.
+As detailed above, the City is studying and preparing for the likely consequences of climate change Citywide.
+Federal, state, and local standards are still evolving to address and account for changing environmental conditions and it is anticipated that the City's infrastructure design criteria, building codes, and other laws and regulations will be further updated to incorporate measures related to a project's resilience to climate change.